Overview

 - Launch Unreal Engine.
 Enable the plugin in Edit > Plugins.

 BlueLine now extends into the Level Editor viewport with a radial pie menu for rapid pivot manipulation and intelligent selection.
-Previously available as the standalone "Shift+S" plugin, these tools are now unified under BlueLine's shared theming system.
+Previously available as a standalone viewport tool, these tools are now unified under BlueLine's shared theming system.

 Opening the Pie Menu

-In the Level Editor viewport, press Alt+S to open the radial menu at your cursor position.
+In the Level Editor viewport, press Shift+Alt+X to open the radial menu at your cursor position.
 The menu provides four quadrant actions:

 Pivot Center